nwoyto/sec-filings-project/EnhancedChunkingReport.md

 # Performance Analysis: Enhanced Chunking Strategy

 #### Analysis on enhcanced chunking strategy as it relates to latency and response evaluation/ tool execution.
-No ground truthhdata set was created to quantitatively evaluate semantic search and is a top priority.
+No ground truth data set was created to quantitatively evaluate semantic search and is a top priority.

 ## Chunking Strategy Improvements